BushOfWhim/Covid-Project/README.md

 This project was conducted in Google Big Query after importing the data via a CSV download.

 The purpose is to demonstrate comfort and competence with a number of sql commands such as:
+Simple calculations in select statement
+Aggregations
+CTE's
+Creating a table and view